A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Existence of complete solitons

 \section{Existence of complete solitons}

 In this section we will prove the following theorem: \begin{thm} On the line bundle $L_{k,p}$ for $k, p \in \N$ there exists a family of complete steady Ricci solitons.
-In particular, there is a $f_0 \geq 0$ such that any $f''(0) < -f_0$ yields a solution $(f,a,b): [0,\infty) \rightarrow \R^3$ to the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}). \end{thm}
+In particular, there exists a $f_0 \geq 0$ such that any $f''(0) < -f_0$ yields a complete solution $(f,a,b): [0,\infty) \rightarrow \R^3$ to the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}). \end{thm}